 Bloom: I’ve described the current version of these platforms as being like a phoenix that’s risen from the ashes, that is to say, that they have been reinvented in a way that now truly helps organizations move faster and deliver better business outcomes.
 In fact, I believe that most companies have various IT projects that the could consider “technical low-hanging fruit” that could be quickly developed using low-code/no-code technology.

 In addition to enhanced user interfaces, the real technical advance is their back-end data integration.
 That’s a big deal because IT can control the data, make sure it’s accurate and properly secured.

 Appian: Which brings us to the strategic value of low-code platforms.
 How can CIOs can take advantage of these platforms to elevate their status in the organization as a strategic business partner to their C-Suite peers?

 Bloom: If you look at the challenge from an IT perspective, a low-code platform is a rapid development tool.
 There are also many small applications that would be helpful to departments, such as budgeting, accounts payable, recruiting, etc. The primary reason that IT hasn’t paid attention to these small applications is because of their cost/benefit analysis.

 It doesn’t make good business sense to spend $200K in a software development effort to save a few hours of work per week.
 However, with the rapid development features of low-code development, it suddenly becomes financially feasible from an ROI standpoint.

 Appian: So, how did application development work before low-code?

 Bloom: Before, the business analysts would collect the requirements.
-Those requirements would be converted into a document that would used as the basis to built the software.
+Those requirements would be converted into a document that would be used as the basis to build the software.

 Today, the business analyst, sitting with the user, can effectively build the application on the fly.
 So, it (low-code) dramatically reduces costs by speeding up development and implementation.